awsdocs/amazon-eks-user-guide/doc_source/pod-security-policy.md

 **To restore the default pod security policy**

-If you have modified or deleted the default Amazon EKS `eks.permissive` pod security policy, you can restore it with the following steps\.
+If you have modified or deleted the default Amazon EKS `eks.privileged` pod security policy, you can restore it with the following steps\.

-1. Create a file called `privileged-podsecuritypolicy.yaml` and paste the full `eks.permissive` YAML file contents from the preceeding example into it\.
+1. Create a file called `privileged-podsecuritypolicy.yaml` and paste the full `eks.privileged` YAML file contents from the preceeding example into it\.

 1. Apply the YAML with the following command\.